rsgalloway/envstack/README.md

 found in `/mnt/pipe/prod/env`.

-Running the `envstack` command will show you the default environment stack, defined in the default stack file `env/default.env`:
+Running the `envstack` command will show you the default environment stack, defined in the `default.env` stack file:

 ```bash
 $ envstack